Your StormCard is your personal connection to University services, purchases, and access control.

 This StormCard is the property of the issuer and is nontransferable.
 Use and acceptance of this card will indicate your agreement to abide by the terms and conditions that govern its use.
 You are required to carry this card and use it as your primary means of identification while on St. John’s University properties.
 If requested to do so, you must present or surrender your card to University administrators or persons performing duties within the scope of University Policy.
 If found, please return this card to the Public Safety Office, 24 hours a day.

-It is your responsibility to report your card lost or stolen to the StormCard office, Public Safety or on the web within 24 hours, just like you would a lost or stolen credit/debit card.
+It is your responsibility to report your card lost or stolen to the StormCard office (see "Contact Us" below), Public Safety or on the web within 24 hours, just like you would a lost or stolen credit/debit card.
 This is to protect your money in various spending accounts, which are accessed through your StormCard.

 Your StormCard is equipped with many different features.